JeffKnowlesJr/obsidian-link-plugin/docs/ARCHITECTURE.md

   // Listen for file creation and modification events this.registerEvent(
     this.app.vault.on('create', (file) => {
-      // Check if the file is a journal file and update links if (file.path.includes(this.settings.journalRootFolder)) {
+      // Check if the file is a daily note file and update links if (file.path.includes(this.settings.dailyNotesRootFolder)) {
-        this.journalManager.updateJournalLinks(file as TFile)
+        this.dailyNotesManager.updateDailyNoteLinks(file as TFile)
       }
     })
   )